 Hey, you’re alone in your living room, it’s okay to rock out to this.
 I think that The Village People are actually underrated.
 They’re way too fun to ignore.
 Especially the cowboy.
 He’s just so darn happy to be included.
 Watch this video and don’t take your eyes off of the cowboy.
 You’ll thank me later.

 Not the village people I meant, but close enough.

 I can’t tell if this song is cheesy on purpose.
 Because it’s like, David Bowie called and he wants his ’80s sax solo back– oh never mind, he said you can keep it.
 But it’s just so fun to dance to so does it even matter?
 And who does it hurt if everybody knows my name tonight?
 (This time the Gaga lyric was on purpose.
 And I’m okay with that.)

 Almie Rose is a writer from Los Angeles.
 She has a blog, Apocalypstick.
-In addition to Hello Giggles she also writes for The Frisky, Thought Catalog, and Genlux Magazine.
+In addition to Hello Giggles she also writes for Thought Catalog, The Gaggle, and Bustle.
 Her book, I Forgot To Be Famous, is out now.
 You can follow her on twitter @apocalypstick.
 Her favorite pastime is eating and drinking and sleeping and then eating again.